scaars10/scaars10.github.io/posts/stateful-async.md

 ---

-## 13. Downsides
+## Downsides

-The biggest downside of this implementation is the additional complexity it adds to the operator.
-It requires careful tuning of the configurations - semaphore and the state TTLs to avoid resource exhaustion and data loss.
-Bad configurations can lead to stressing the DB too much or not enough when concurrency is not regulated properly.
-Setting the TTL too low can lead to data loss, while setting it too high can lead to resource exhaustion.
-This operator can be made more intelligent by making it self regulating to some extent but it is not a priority as of now.
-For now, we ran some perf tests and created a template of safe configurations for the operator.

----
+The main downside is complexity.
+You have to tune semaphores and TTLs carefully—too low causes data loss, too high causes resource exhaustion.
+We've mitigated this with safe configuration templates, but it's not "set and forget".

-## 14. Conclusion
+## Conclusion

-By combining Flink's stateful processing with careful concurrency control, we achieved:

-- **76% of pure async throughput**
+By combining Flink's stateful processing with strict concurrency control, we maintained **76% of pure async throughput** while ensuring **deterministic per-key consistency**.
+For pipelines where correctness is non-negotiable, this was the right trade-off.
-- **Deterministic per-key consistency** with At-least-once semantics
-- **Predictable backpressure** that protects ScyllaDB from overload
-- **Automatic retry and recovery** with exponential backoff

-For pipelines where correctness is non-negotiable—like ours feeding downstream analytics and real time query systems—this architecture strikes the right balance between performance and reliability.